jissac/hugo_web/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Data Scientist
+# role: Data Scientist

 # Organizations/Affiliations
-organizations:
+# organizations:
-- name: Michigan, USA
+# - name: Michigan, USA
-  url: ""
+#   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include data analytics, machine learning, and scalable computing.
+bio: A whole new world, that's where we'll be.

 interests:
-- Data Analytics / Machine Learning
+- Machine Learning Applications in Healthcare
 - Guitar and Piano Playing
 - Hiking
 - Portrait and Street Photography